cutnicace/dedyn-dns01/README.md

 `CGO_ENABLED=0 GOOS=linux GOARCH=arm go build -a -ldflags="-s -w" -o dedyn_dns01`

 Thanks to Go goodness, you may also choose different platform (e.g. mips, aarch64, etc.) based on your needs.
+For example the above line is for an arm architecture since my traefik is running on an raspberry pi.

 And optionally shrink the result: